The problem

 Help and train designers

-As the lead for the project I’ve had to help and train all other designers on the project
+As the lead for the project I’ve helped senior designers and trained junior designers on the project

 Handled the small details